401(k) Net Unrealized Appreciation (NUA) Rules And Caveats

 Notably, if Sheila had separated from service after age 59 ½ – which means the separation from service and age 59 ½ triggering events would have passed, and the disability trigger is a moot point once retired – then the NUA strategy would be totally lost to her, and the only opportunity would be for her heirs to do an NUA distribution from the inherited employer retirement plan (as death is a triggering event, too!), though that would require her to keep the employer retirement plan, and hold the stock, without using it, until the day she dies (which may not be feasible due to both investment risk, and her retirement income needs!).

 It’s also notable that the NUA strategy may be appealing for those who separate from service prior to age 59 ½, even if they’re not eligible for the age-55 exception to the early withdrawal penalty.
 For instance, a 52-year-old who separates from service can still do an NUA distribution.
 The cost basis of the shares will be subject to ordinary income taxes, plus the 10% early withdrawal penalty.
 However, if the cost basis is low enough, the penalty may be so small that the NUA strategy is still worthwhile for the overall tax savings.
+And once the shares are distributed from the account, they’re freely available to use – unlike with an IRA rollover, where all of the retirement account would still face the early withdrawal penalty (with only more limited exceptions, such as 72(t) substantially equal periodic payments).

 Example 6.
 Charlie retired from his company at age 52, with an ESOP holding nearly $650,000 of employer stock, which had an internal cost basis of just $45,000.
 Charlie decides to do an NUA distribution of his ESOP shares, even though the distribution will subject him to the early withdrawal penalty, because he doesn’t want to wait until age 59 1/2 to diversify his concentrated stock position.
 However, since the cost basis is only $45,000, the early withdrawal penalty will only be 10% of that amount, or $4,500, which is a mere 0.7% of the value of the stock – a “cost” that Charlie decides is quite worthwhile, in order to diversify and still otherwise take advantage of the NUA rules!
+And going forward, Charlie has access to the entire $650,000 of employer stock, without needing to worry about further early withdrawal penalties!

 On the other hand, it’s also important to recognize that it is an option to do the NUA distribution and keep the employer stock.
 Doing so allows the NUA gain to be deferred, and if the cost basis is low enough, the immediate tax impact (on just the cost basis) may be small or negligible.
 Clearly, holding a concentrated stock position just to defer taxes can be risky from an investment perspective, and also may not be feasible simply due to a need to use the asset for retirement income purposes.
-Nonetheless, in scenarios where the employer stock actually is a small portion of the retiree’s total net worth, continuing to hold the stock may be both economically feasible and still reasonable from an investment perspective (as a modest portion of the overall portfolio), while also allowing the retiree to enjoy the tax benefits of the NUA strategy (by still enjoying the preferential capital gains tax rate on the NUA gain in the future, but being able to defer it to the future!).
-Conversely, for those who “need” to diversify and don’t want to absorb the immediate tax impact, it’s always an option to simply roll over the employer stock to an IRA, and sell and diversify there without any immediate tax consequences.
+Nonetheless, in scenarios where the employer stock actually is a small portion of the retiree’s total net worth, or where the risk of the stock can be reasonably hedged (e.g., with put options), continuing to hold the stock may be both economically feasible and still reasonable from an investment perspective (as a modest portion of the overall portfolio), while also allowing the retiree to enjoy the tax benefits of the NUA strategy (by still enjoying the preferential capital gains tax rate on the NUA gain in the future, but being able to defer it to the future!).
+In addition, stock held in a brokerage account can also be margined (unlike in an IRA, which cannot be loaned against), providing a securities-based lending option for further liquidity (without actually selling the stock).
+Conversely, for those who “need” to diversify, don’t need the liquidity outside of a retirement account, and truly don’t want to absorb the immediate tax impact, it’s always an option to simply roll over the employer stock to an IRA, and sell and diversify there without any immediate tax consequences while continuing to enjoy subsequent tax-deferred growth.

 Overall, though, one of the biggest caveats of the NUA strategy is simply to recognize that cost basis inside an employer retirement plan actually matters.
 Given that employer retirement plans – and rollover IRAs – are simply taxable on all distributions as ordinary income, “basis” of stock inside the accounts are normally ignored.
 But in the case of a potential NUA distribution in the future, it matters, and can have substantial consequences for those who don’t bear it in mind while managing their employer retirement plan.